Home » Recipes » Pasta & Pizzas » Best Fettuccine Alfredo

 • Meanwhile, slice each chicken breast in half vertically, then slice horizontally into ¼ inch strips and season all over with salt and pepper.

-• In a large deep skillet, heat extra-virgin olive oil over medium/high heat and add finely chopped onion, minced garlic and chicken, stirring frequently for about 10-12 minutes until soft and chicken is cooked through.
+• In a large deep skillet, heat olive oil over medium/high heat and add finely chopped onion, minced garlic and chicken, stirring frequently for about 12 minutes until chicken is cooked through and browned.

 • Remove onion, garlic and chicken mixture from the pan and cover to keep warm.